preetparmar/Machine-Learning/README.md

 # Machine-Learning  <img src="/Resources/AI.gif" width="40" height="35"/>

 In this repository you will find all the work which I have done in Machine Learning.
-I have structured the repository around the datasets, instead of machine learning topics.

 Please go through some of the concepts/techniques I have used